GameFoundry/bsf/Documentation/Manuals/docs/00_User/02_scenesAndComponents.md

 > As a convention, almost all complex classes in bs::f use the static **create** method as a way to create new objects.
 More simple classes and structures, like **Vector3**, use the traditional constructors instead.

-# Handles {#scenesAndComponents_a}
+# Handles
 Whenever you wish to keep a reference to a scene object or a component you do so via a handle.
 They are represented with classes prefixed with an "H", as you might have noticed in the example above.

 Scene objects are always referenced using the **HSceneObject** handle, while components have handles named with an "H" prefix, followed by the component name (e.g. **HRenderable** for the **Renderable** component).

 You may treat the handles as pointers, using "->" to access their members, comparing them for equality or with *nullptr* to check their validity.

-# Scene object creation and destruction {#scenesAndComponents_b}
+# Scene object creation and destruction
-We have already shown how to use @ref bs::SceneObject::create "SceneObject::create()" to create a new scene object.
+We have already shown how to use @bs::SceneObject::create to create a new scene object.

-If you wish to destroy a scene object call @ref bs::SceneObject::destroy "SceneObject::destroy()".
+If you wish to destroy a scene object call @bs::SceneObject::destroy.
 Note that destroying a scene object will destroy all of the components attached to it, as well as any child scene objects.

 ~~~~~~~~~~~~~{.cpp}
 // Create a scene object